Modelling spacecraft-emitted electrons measured by SWA-EAS experiment on board Solar Orbiter mission: Spherical detector

 where $f(\mathbf{v})$ is the velocity distribution function and $A(\mathbf{v})$ is the effective surface area of the detector.
-The total number of particles collected by a spherical detector from any direction in the velocity range $dv$ will then be, according to (\ref{eq:fv}), equal to
+The total number of particles collected by a spherical detector after integration over all solid angles in the velocity range $dv$ will then be, according to (\ref{eq:fv}), equal to